nibrivia/jekyll-now/_posts/2016-02-10-expectations-v-actual.md

 {% endhighlight %}

 We can plot these against each other and see how well we do!
-This is using log-odds (more on that at later date).
+I much prefer [log-odds ratios]({% post_url 2016-02-13-why-I-prefer-log-odds-ratio %}) to percentages, which require a little bit of an intro.

 The more positive the number, the more the state is in support of Clinton and vice versa.
+0 is perfectly equal, infinity is 100% Clinton and -infinity is 100% Sanders.
+A +/-1 is about one standard deviation off, which is 27 or 73%.
-0 is perfectly equal.
-Above the line means Clinton is exceeding expecations, below Sanders, regardless of who "won" the state.
+Regardless of who "won" the state, above the diagonal means Clinton is exceeding expecations, below Sanders is.

 {% highlight r %}